 Fun-Size Bio

-James Ladd Thomas is a fiction writer from Alabama.
+James Ladd Thomas is a fiction writer who was born and raised in Alabama.

 Pithy Bio

-Born and bred in Alabama, James Ladd Thomas is a fiction writer who lived 29 of his first 31 years in Alabama.
-He holds degrees from the University of Alabama and Auburn University.
-Thomas has published over a dozen short stories in literary journals and two novels, all set in the South.
-He taught English for 30 years, including 27 years at Valencia College.
+Born in Dothan, Alabama, James Ladd Thomas is a fiction writer who lived 29 of his first 31 years in Alabama.
+He earned a bachelor’s degree from the University of Alabama and a master’s degree from Auburn University.
+Thomas has published over a dozen short stories in literary journals and one novel (Lester Lies Down, Vine Leaves Press), all set in the South.
+He taught English for 30 years, including 27 years at Valencia College in Orlando.

 Healthy Bio

 James Ladd Thomas is a fiction writer who was born in Dothan, Alabama, and has also lived in Prattville, Alabama; Huntsville, Alabama; Tuscaloosa, Alabama; Decherd, Tennessee; Coronado, California; San Diego, California; Auburn, Alabama; Orlando, Florida; and Sanford, Florida.
-He has published several short stories in literary journals, including Hawaii Review, RE:AL, Berkeley Fiction Review, First Class, Dead Mule, littledeathlit, Finding the Birds, and The Wax Paper.
-His two novels, Ardor and Lester Lies Down, were published in 2012 and 2022 respectively.
-Thomas earned a bachelor’s degree from the University of Alabama and a master’s degree from Auburn University.
+He has published several short stories in literary journals, including Hawaii Review, RE:AL, Berkeley Fiction Review, Southern Exposure, First Class, Dead Mule, The Wax Paper, and Half and One.
+His novel Lester Lies Down was published in 2022 by Vine Leaves Press.
+His short story collection, Something You Should Know About, will be published by Vine Leaves Press in 2027.
+For 30 years Thomas earned a living by teaching Freshman Composition, which included teaching Fiction Workshop during the last 25 years.
 He taught Freshman Comp at Auburn University for three years and Freshman Comp and Fiction Workshop for 27 years at Valencia College.
 He currently reads and writes fiction.
+He estimates he has evaluated over 25 million pages of freshman essays.
+“I’m not kidding.
+Really.”

 Jumbo Bio